 Question: How does a cavity cause discomfort?

 Answer: A cavity forms when enamel is damaged or weakens, exposing the sensitive inner tooth structure, known as dentin, to bacteria.
-A cavity then forms, which can lead to tooth sensitivity to hot or cold foods/drinks, as well as persistent toothache.
+A cavity then forms, which can lead to tooth sensitivity to hot or cold foods/drinks, as well as a persistent toothache.

 Question: What other factors can cause discomfort?